thewca/worldcubeassociation.org/README.md

 - `pdflatex` (for converting LaTeX to PDF)
 - `xelatex` (for converting LaTeX to PDF)

-You will also need some fonts for specific translations such as Chinese, Japanese, and Korean :
+You will also need some fonts for specific translations (e.g. Chinese, Japanese, and Korean):

 - `UnBatang` ([source](http://kldp.net/projects/unfonts/download))
 - `AR PL UMing CN` ([source](http://www.freedesktop.org/wiki/Software/CJKUnifonts/Download/))

-Their installation depends on your Operating System, but you can have a look at the file `.travis.yml` of this repository to see the minimal requirements to build on a debian-like system.
+Their installation depends on your operating system, but you can have a look at the file `.travis.yml` of this repository to see the minimal requirements to build on a Debian-like system.
-In case you have trouble finding them, there is a copy of these fonts in the directory `files/fonts`.
+In case you have trouble finding them, there is a copy of these fonts in the `files/fonts` directory.

 ## Regulations Release Process